brianhdk/integration-service/README.md

 }
 ```

-**NOTE** If you Disable IntegrationDb you won't be able to use all Built-In services/tasks, but Integration Service will make sure to give you a nice Exception Message if you try to.
+**NOTE** If you Disable IntegrationDb, you will not be able to use all Built-In services/tasks, but Integration Service will provide a detailed error message if you try to do so:
 ```
 Unhandled Exception: Vertica.Integration.Infrastructure.Database.Databases.DatabaseDisabledException: IntegrationDb has been disabled.